 As a proof of concept, in the near future we intend to add a feature to Herman to automatically include documentation of macros from Nunjucks templates.
 Stay tuned!

-If you have thoughts about how to make documentation better, feel free to join the conversation on our Slack channel.
-Or if you’d like to hire us to help set up a living style guide or other tools, please get in touch.
+If you have thoughts about how to make documentation better, or if you’d like to hire us to help set up a living style guide or other tools, please get in touch.